The Sennheiser HD 650 headphones provide reference-quality performance -- at a price.

 Review: Sennheiser HD 650, Mike Kobrin, March 8, 2006

-Of the 80-plus reviews on Amazon.com, the majority of users give a perfect 5-star rating to the Sennheiser HD 650 headphones.
+Of the 200-plus user reviews on Amazon.com, the majority give a perfect 5-star rating to the Sennheiser HD 650 headphones.
 Owners echo pros in praising the HD 650's stellar sound quality.
 "These headphones are quite possibly the most fantastic sounding bit of kit you can buy," writes one user, who says he works as a musical engineer.
 Some are less enthusiastic about comfort, claiming these headphones can be tight, while others complain of sound leakage.

-Review: Sennheiser HD 650 Lightweight Open-Air Dynamic Audiophile Headphone, Contributors to Amazon.com
+Review: Sennheiser HD 650 Headphones, Contributors to Amazon.com, As of May 2014

-Though it's named an Editor's Choice here, this brief and somewhat superficial review admits that the Sennheiser HD 650 headphones are not a good choice for the casual listener thanks to their price.
+Though it's named an Editor's Choice here, the Sennheiser HD 650 headphones are not a good choice for the casual listener thanks to their price, according to this brief and somewhat superficial review.
 However, they are "an audiophile's dream," with sound "that is at once crisp, rich, warm, and inviting."

 Review: Sennheiser HD 650 Headphones Review, "Headphone Girl", Aug.
 12, 2011